Translated using DeepL

 Do you enjoy getting under the skin of computer systems, learning as much as you can about their nature, characteristics and behaviour?
 Do you want to know the motivations of cyber attackers and navigate the legal IT environment?

-Do you want to study at a prestigious school that has its own Cyber Polygon and collaborates with top companies and leading institutions locally, nationally and internationally?
-Then the professional bachelor's programme in Cybersecurity is the right choice.
+Do you want to study at a prestigious school with its own cybersecurity training platform and working with top companies and leading institutions?
+Then the Professional Bachelor's in Cybersecurity is the right choice.

 Unique in the Czech environment, the multidisciplinary three-year professional bachelor's degree includes a supervised internship and prepares students for immediate entry into practice, while those interested can continue on to a follow-up master's degree.